Ford Palmer: Collegiate

 Palmer attended and ran track at Monmouth University, where he was coached by Chris Tarello.
 After graduating from high school, Palmer's weight at one point was as high as 205 pounds.
 In his first two seasons at Monmouth, his training volume was considerably low at 25 miles of running per week.
 As a junior, a physical check-up revealed that Palmer had high blood pressure.
 After the diagnosis, he watched Forks Over Knives, after which he began a pescetarian diet, which he maintained for a year.
 Subsequently, he tried a vegetarian diet, after which he fully transitioned into a vegan in 2011.
 By the end of Palmer's senior year at Monmouth, he not only changed his diet but also lost 51 pounds and recorded a mile time of 4:00.4.

 Post-collegiate

 After graduating from Monmouth in 2013, Palmer began working as a bartender while training under coach Frank Gagliano with New Jersey New York Track Club.
 In early 2014, he was close to quitting the sport as he worked some overnight bar shifts in order to support himself.
 He made a career breakthrough on August 1, 2014, when he won the Sir Walter Miler in 3:57.61, his first ever mile under four minutes.
 In January 2015, Palmer signed a professional contract with Hoka One One.
-The following year, he raced in the men's 1500 meters at the 2016 US Olympic Trials, but did not progress beyond the first heat.
+The following year, he raced in the men's 1500 meters at the 2016 US Olympic Trials, but did not progress beyond the first heat after tripping on a wet rack.

 Palmer has divided his time living with his mother in Galloway Township and his father in Upper Township, New Jersey.